boguszjelinski/kaboot/README.md

 Scheduler can be started with *mvn spring-boot:run* The first run will set up database schema.
 You have to insert rows to 'cab' and 'customer' tables, which tells Kaboot to authenticate these clients.
+Stops must also be inserted.
 You will find SQL scripts in the db directory, you can import them with:
 ```
 psql -U kabina kabina < create_cabs.sql
+psql -U kabina kabina < create_customers.sql
 psql -U kabina kabina < Bus_Stops_Las_Vegas.sql
 ```
-The same with customers.
 Be sure your database configuration (host, database, user and password) is reflected in *application.yml*.

 Dispatcher is scheduled to run every minute.